 Value added tax (VAT)

-The question of whether cryptocurrency transactions are subject to VAT is still open.
-However, if cryptocurrency transactions are classified as the supply of goods or services, they may be subject to VAT at the standard rate of 5%.
+Whether cryptocurrency transactions are subject to VAT remains open.
+However, insofar as cryptocurrency transactions represent the supply of goods or services, they will very likely be subject to the standard rate of 5% VAT.

 How to pay taxes on income from cryptocurrencies